 westwestWe continue to support west Cape York artists and communities through:

 Skills development workshops in arts and small business to empower artists.

 Product development and design licensing to increase incomes.

 Intellectual property management including Copyright and trademarks to protect culture.

 Career development of individual artists to raise their profile in the Arts market.

 Marketing and promotions to raise awareness of the Cape York Art movement.

 Secure exhibitions and attend art fairs to facilitate sales and connect Cape York artists with collectors and curators.

-Community development projects and collaborations to strengthen cultural traditions in regions.
+Collaborations to strengthen cultural traditions in regions.

 The workshops we facilitate assist our artists to access art materials and new techniques.
 They provide opportunities for communities to share traditional skills and learn new ways of making that enable them to create artworks with a deep connection to our heritage but with a voice that speaks for today.
 These workshops are a powerful way for our artists to stay connected to their cultural traditions.
 The workshops also enable younger people to connect and learn about arts and culture, ensuring that valuable knowledge and skills are passed on to the next generation.